RamanujanMachine/euler2ai/README.md

 Now represented as polynomial recurrences, formulas undergo:
 1. Computation of dynamical metrics: the irrationality measure ($\delta$) and convergence rate are calculated.
 2. Initial clustering: based on the $\delta$ metric.
-3. Formula matching: a new algorithm is applied to discover novel connections (compositions of "folds" + coboundary equivalences) between formulas.
+3. Unification: a new matching algorithm is applied to discover novel connections (compositions of "folds" + coboundary equivalences) between formulas.
+Some formulas inputted here are derived from a Conservative Matrix Field (CMF), and any formula proven equivalent to one of these is said to be "unified" by the CMF.

 The result is a graph, specifically a collection of cliques, containing novel transformations between formulas that prove they are equivalent.